Swimming with Sharks the Ultimate Adventure

 Sharks may mistake you as natural prey when hunting.
 Swimming among a school of fish or seals may cause them to think you are one of them.
 So avoid doing this for long periods.
 Shark attacks are usually a case of mistaken identity when a shark thinks a human is another mammal.

 6. Time your Dive

 Sharks can hunt at dusk, dawn or nighttime unless other feeding opportunities are available.
 Be smart and avoid swimming with sharks at these times or proceed with caution if you do.
 Time your dive and swim in clear water since murky and shallow waters might cause sharks to misidentify you.
 This also stops you from surprising them.

 Avoid wearing brightly coloured or shiny scuba equipment.
 Sharks this well and light reflecting off anything shiny can cause sharks to see you like a fish.
 Scales cause a similar effect.
 Wreck dark colours like blacks or blues to avoid attracting sharks.
 Keep pictures with a flash to a minimum as well.
 This can entice sharks to take an investigatory bite.

 Following a shark is tempting but is not the right move.
 If a shark turns around and sees you following it, you may be perceived as a predator.
 In turn, you might provoke them and get attacked.
 Always use sound judgment when swimming with sharks.
 A photo or video clip of a shark is not worth your life.

 9. Don’t Enter the Water if you’re Bleeding

-The media portrayal of sharks being attracted to blood isn’t exaggerated.
-Sharks have an amazing sense of smell and can smell and taste blood, tracing it back to its source.
-If you have an injury or some kind of open wound, consider swimming with sharks on a different day.
-Wait for your injury to heal, so that sharks aren’t attracted to blood.
+The media portrayal of sharks being attracted to blood is not exaggerated.
+Most sharks have an amazing sense of smell.
+Therefore, they can use this and their taste to find the blood’s source.
+If you have any sort of injury or open wound, swim with sharks on a different day.
+Wait for your injury to heal to avoid attracting the sharks with your blood.